babies

 Recorded December 9, 2020

-As we anticipate the upcoming online Birth Circle event, we thought it could be interesting for our audience to hear OUR birth stories.
-In this episode Melissa interviews Jeanette about her births (you'll hear one of Melissa's birth stories later this month).
+We thought it would be interesting for our audience to hear our birth stories.
+In this episode, Melissa interviews Jeanette about her births.
+(You’ll hear one of Melissa’s birth stories later this month.)
+Read more

 #38 Words Matter!
 Let's Talk about Feeding & Parenting with Renee Beebe, MEd, IBCLC, RLC